appsquickly/typhoon/README.md

 It is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.

 * So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last three years.
-There's now around 15 Dependency Injection frameworks.
-Many follow in the footsteps of Google Guice, and the authors have done a great job (Objection is especially good), ___however___ I wanted an approach that allows the
+There are now around 15 Dependency Injection frameworks, many following in the footsteps of Google Guice.
+The authors have done a great job (Objection is especially good), ___however___ I wanted an approach that allows the
 following:

 ## Design Goals / Features